 Quick Answers for Clinicians

 In general, adolescents and adults with Clostridioides difficile infection (CDI) risk factors and unexplained and new-onset diarrhea, with three or more loose (unformed) stools within 24 hours, warrant testing for CDI.
-CDI testing is not recommended in neonates and infants because of the high prevalence of asymptomatic C. difficile colonization in this age group.
+(Although rare, it is possible for patients with an ileus and complicated disease to have formed stool; see Laboratory Testing for the recommended approach in these cases. ) CDI testing is not recommended in neonates and infants because of the high prevalence of asymptomatic C. difficile colonization in this age group.
 In toddler-age children, testing is only recommended once other infectious and noninfectious causes have been ruled out.
 In children older than 2 years, persistent and worsening diarrhea in the presence of CDI risk factors should prompt testing.
-(Although rare, it is possible for patients with an ileus and complicated disease to have formed stool; see Laboratory Testing for recommendation for these cases. )

 In patients who have symptoms and risk factors consistent with Clostridioides difficile infection (CDI), the Infectious Diseases Society of America (IDSA) and the Society for Healthcare Epidemiology of America (SHEA) recommend use of a nucleic acid amplification test (NAAT) alone, or a stool enzyme immunoassay (EIA) toxin test in combination with a glutamate dehydrogenase (GDH) test and/or NAAT.
 In symptomatic patients with unclear risk factors for CDI (eg, suspected community-acquired infection), the stool toxin test should be used in conjunction with GDH and/or NAAT, but the NAAT alone is not recommended.